Frank Stock

 Frank Stock, GBS (司徒敬; born 15 June 1945) is a Non-Permanent Judge of the Hong Kong Court of Final Appeal.
 He was until 2014 a Vice President of the Hong Kong Court of Appeal.

 Early life and education

 Born in Southern Rhodesia (now Zimbabwe), Stock received his education in the United Kingdom.
 In 1967, he graduated from the University of Liverpool with a law degree.

 Legal career

 In 1968, Stock started his legal career as a barrister in England and Wales where he was in private practice for 10 years.
 He moved to Hong Kong in 1978 where he served in the Legal Department as a Crown Counsel.
 Within a year, he was promoted to Senior Crown Counsel, and by 1984, he was Principal Crown Counsel.
 Stock was called to the Hong Kong Bar in 1984 and took silk in 1985.

-From 1987 to 1991 he was the Solicitor General.
-In 1991, he left the civil service.
+Stock served as the Solicitor General of Hong Kong from 1987 to 1991.
+He left the civil service to pursue a judicial career following the end of his tenure.